-Updated 04-03-14.
-Vietnamese bánh mì is not pho, of course, but I get inquiries about it so here are the pronunciations for various bánh mì types.
+Updated 01-11-18.
+Vietnamese bánh mì is not pho, of course, but I get inquiries about it often enough so here are the pronunciations for various bánh mì types.
 By the way, it is spelled bánh mì (banh mi) and never bahn mi as you may see around the Internet.
-“Bahn mi” is an incorrect spelling.
+"Bahn mi" with the h before the n (hn) is an incorrect spelling.

-Vietnamese bánh mì or banh mi has two main meanings.
+The Vietnamese word bánh mì itself has two main meanings.
 One, banh mi in general means a loaf/slice/piece of bread, most often related to the French baguette, but banh mi can also be used to describe sliced bread and other breads.
 It basically means bread of any kind.
 Two, banh mi refers to the bread stuffed with a variety of meats and Viet pickles.
 It is what most North Americans know as the submarine sandwich.
-In a Viet sandwich shop, you can buy not only the whole baguette banh mi, but also order the bread stuffed with meat sub sandwich kind of banh mi.
+In a Viet sandwich shop, you can buy not only the bread-stuffed-with-meat sub sandwich kind of banh mi, but also the whole baguette banh mi if you're lucky enough that it's also a bakery with onsite ovens.

-“Bánh” itself really has several meanings, but in this context it means any flour-, rice- or wheat-based food that is baked, cooked, or steamed (bánh ngọt means sweet cake, bánh bao means ball-shaped steamed dumpling, bánh chưng means rice cake, etc.) “Mì” also has several meanings (one of which is egg noodle) but in this context it means bột mì or wheat flour.
+"Bánh" itself really has several meanings, but in this context it means any flour-, rice- or wheat-based food that is baked, cooked, or steamed.
+Examples are bánh ngọt (means sweet cake), bánh bao (means ball-shaped steamed dumpling), and bánh chưng (means rice cake).
+"Mì" also has several meanings (one of which is egg noodle) but in this context it means bột mì or wheat flour.

 For a more detailed story on Vietnamese Banh Mi, head on over to read Andrea Nguyen's post on banh mi, "Master Banh Mi Sandwich Recipe."